cantikapf/IR-study-companion/_chapters/032-diplomacy-and-international-politics/020-history-diplomacy.md

 The Congress of Vienna in 1815 established an international system of diplomatic rank.
 This rank system allowed for the appropriate diplomatic representation in negotiations and disputes.
 Higher ranked diplomats would be sent for more significant negotiations.

-Diplomatic immunity also became an important ethical concept.
-The Vienna Convention on Diplomatic Relations in 1964 established that diplomats must have special privileges and immunities under local criminal and civil law.
-This immunity enables diplomats to carry out their functions and duties without interference or coercion from the host country.
+Diplomatic immunity also became an important ethical and legal concept.
+The Vienna Convention on Diplomatic Relations (adopted in 1961, entered into force in 1964) codified customary international law, establishing that diplomats enjoy functional immunity from local criminal and civil jurisdiction.
+This immunity enables diplomatic agents to carry out their missions without interference or coercion from the receiving state.

 The rank system and immunity uphold diplomatic ethics by facilitating diplomacy between countries.
 By protecting the ability of diplomats to conduct their duties, these norms aim to encourage open communication and mediation of conflicts.
 Adhering to diplomatic ethics has been crucial in the history of diplomacy.